Chart Color Schemes

 Caddens's young demographic places it in the bottom 15% of areas nationwide

-The median age of Caddens is 33, which is younger than Greater Sydney's figure of 37 and Australia's national average of 38 years.
-Compared to Greater Sydney, Caddens has a higher proportion of residents aged 35-44 (20.6%), but fewer residents aged 55-64 (4.6%).
-This 35-44 concentration is significantly higher than the national figure of 14.2%.
-Between the 2021 Census and the present, the proportion of residents aged 35 to 44 has increased from 19.9% to 20.6%, while the proportion of those aged 25 to 34 has decreased from 16.2% to 14.7%.
-Population forecasts for the year 2041 suggest substantial demographic changes in Caddens, with the strongest projected growth in the 45-54 age group, which is expected to grow by 57%, adding 187 residents to reach a total of 519.
+Caddens has a median age of 33, which is younger than Greater Sydney's figure of 37 and Australia's national average of 38 years.
+Compared to Greater Sydney, Caddens has a higher proportion of residents aged 35-44 (20.6%), but fewer residents aged 55-64 (4.8%).
+This concentration of 35-44 year-olds is significantly higher than the national average of 14.3%.
+According to the 2021 Census, the proportion of Caddens residents aged 35-44 has increased from 19.9% to 20.6%, while the proportion of those aged 25-34 has decreased from 16.2% to 14.3%.
+Population forecasts for 2041 suggest substantial demographic changes in Caddens, with the strongest projected growth in the 45-54 age group, which is expected to grow by 55%, adding 185 residents to reach a total of 520.